dcutting/Song/README.md

 # "hello world 99"
 ```

 Song cannot currently read input, so you'll need to include all data in your script.
+But I'm working on it. ;)